krautsalad/docker-dnsmasq/README.md

 Dnsmasq runs with a configuration that:

-- Disables caching: All DNS queries are forwarded without local caching.
 - Logs queries: Useful for debugging and monitoring DNS traffic.
 - Runs in the foreground: Ensuring it stays as the main container process.
 - Forwards to Docker's DNS: Uses the embedded Docker DNS server (127.0.0.11) to resolve container names.